jcoliz/AzDevice.IoTHubWorker/docs/GettingStarted.md

 ## Build/Run Device Software

 To make things easy, you can follow along with the TemperatureController example device software.
-This implements the example TemeratureController device model from the DTMI repo.
+This implements the [dtmi:com:example:TemperatureController;2](https://github.com/Azure/iot-plugandplay-models/blob/main/dtmi/com/example/temperaturecontroller-2.json) interface from the official [Azure/iot-plugandplay-models repository](https://github.com/Azure/iot-plugandplay-models).
 Along the way, you can see how IoT Plug-and-Play is a powerful tool for IoT application development.